macloo/github-howto-and-github-desktop/command_line_git/README.md

 ```
 git pull
 ```
-Download any changes made to the remote repo down to your local machine.
+Bring any changes made to the remote repo down to your local machine.